 FONDEBOSQUE will be responsible to ITTO for the administrative aspects of project implementation.
 A Steering Committee will be established at the highest level of the project organisational structure.
-This Committee will be made up of a FONDEBOSQUE officer, FONDEBOSQUE Executive Director as chairperson, an INRENA officer, the Head of INRENA and/or the Wildlife and Forest Director, the Coordinator of the Project on "Support for the sustainable development of small forest industrialists through the use of appropriate intermediate technologies in forest harvesting modules", two regional government representatives, two representatives of users/beneficiaries, an ITTO representative, and a representative from donor countries.
+This Committee will be made up of a FONDEBOSQUE officer, FONDEBOSQUE Executive Director as chairperson, an INRENA officer, the Head of INRENA and/or the Wildlife and Forest Director, the Coordinator of the Project on "Support for the sustainable development of small forest industrialists through the use of appropriate intermediate technologies in forest harvesting modules", two regional government representatives, two representatives of users/beneficiaries, and an ITTO representative.